Goodwillie's cosimplicial model for the space of long knots and its applications: Background and motivation

 \begin{example}[{\cite[Section~0]{Wei99}}] Let $M, N$ be smooth manifolds (without boundary).
 The first Taylor approximation $\pT_1 \Emb(V)$ of the embedding functor $\Emb(\blank, N)$ is weakly homotopy equivalent to the immersion functor $\operatorname{Imm}(\blank,N)$, which associates to an open subset $V \subseteq M$ the space of immersions $\operatorname{Imm}(V,N)$.
 In other words, the ``linear'' approximation of $\Emb(M, N)$ is the space $\operatorname{Imm}(M, N)$ of ``local'' embeddings. \end{example}

-\begin{proposition}[Weiss] Using the notation from Definition~\ref{def:Tk}, the functor $\pT_nF$ toghether with the natural transformation $\eta_n$ has the following properties. \begin{enumerate} \item The functor $\pT_n F$ is a polynomial functor of degree at most $n$, \item For any $V \in \bOpen{M}{n}$, the map $\eta_n(V)$ is a weak homotopy equivalence. \item If $F$ is a polynomial functor of degree at most $n$, then $\eta_n$ is a weak equivalence, \ie $\eta_n(V)$ is a weak homotopy equivalence for every $V \in \bOpen{M}{}$. \item If $\mu \colon F \to G$ is a natural transformation where $G$ is a polynomial functor of degree at most $n$, then (up to weak equivalence) the natural transformation $\mu$ factors through $\pT_n F$. \end{enumerate} \end{proposition}
+\begin{proposition}[Weiss] Using the notation from Definition~\ref{def:Tk}, the functor $\pT_nF$ toghether with the natural transformation $\eta_n$ has the following properties. \begin{enumerate} \item The functor $\pT_n F$ is a polynomial functor of degree at most $n$, \item For any $V \in \bOpen{M}{n}$, the map $\eta_n(V)$ is a weak homotopy equivalence. \item If $F$ is a polynomial functor of degree at most $n$, then $\eta_n$ is a weak equivalence, \ie $\eta_n(V)$ is a weak homotopy equivalence for every $V \in \bOpen{M}{}$. \item If $\mu \colon F \to G$ is a natural transformation where $G$ is a polynomial functor of degree at most $n$, then the natural transformation $\mu$ factors through $\pT_n F$, unique up to contractible choices. \end{enumerate} \end{proposition}

 \begin{proof} See \cite[Theorem~3.9, Theorem~6.1]{Wei99}. \end{proof}

 \begin{remark} In other words, the natural transformation $\eta_n \colon F \to \pT_n F$ is the best approximation of $F$ by a polynomial functors of degree at most $n$ and $\pT_n F$ is unique up to weak homotopy equivalence. \end{remark}